arnavchauahn2004/BlazeON/README.md

 # BlazeON
- We submitting this project as part of our Google Solution Challenge 2025
+ We are submitting this project as part of our Google Solution Challenge 2025